uzobola/eks-kubernetes-cicd-platform/docs/architecture.md

 | Cluster reconciler              | No                    | Argo CD                |

 Both delivery paths publish immutable application images to the same Amazon ECR repository.

+The two models are demonstrated side by side for learning and comparison.
+Do not treat Jenkins Helm deploys and Argo CD auto-sync as simultaneous owners of the same release in normal operation — they can compete over desired state if both are actively changing the same workload.